sybrew/the-seo-framework/readme.txt

 * TODO Added: Full Elegant Themes' Divi compatibility.
 Read more below under heading "About: Divi Compatibility".
 * TODO Added: Elegant Themes SEO compatibility.
 * TODO Added: Elegant Themes builder compatibility.
-* TODO Added: Colorized character counters!
-These subtle colors now let you know you're doing it right right away :).
+* Added: Colorized character counters!
+These subtle colors now let you know you're doing it right right away without going back to the SEO Bar.
 * Added: Custom Title now shows the possible additions to deliver a more expected experience.
+This also takes the Custom HomePage tagline into account.
+* Added: This is also optimized for Right-To-Left languages.
 * Changed: Disabled OG Meta tags output when Add Meta Tags is active.
 * Changed: Color changes to the SEO Bar to fully support all vision deficiency spectra.
-This also makes the SEO bar more vibrant for non-colorblind people.
+This also makes the SEO bar more vibrant and easier on your eyes.
+* Improved: Slightly improved JavaScript speed.
 * Improved: The Breadcrumb home URL now also considers the Domain Mapping domains instead of only the current domain.
+* Improved: Multiple consecutive empty paragraph entries no longer generate equivalent spaces in the automated description.
 * TODO Improved: OG and Twitter Auto Generated description Meta tags now don't contain the title and blogname for a more organic social experience.
 * TODO Improved: OG and Twitter Auto Generated description meta tags are now up to 200 characters long.
+* Improved: Hover messages from the SEO Bar are now aligned to the left so they're easier to read.
+* Improved: Hover messages from the SEO Bar now contain an extra break when duplicated words highlighted.
+* Improved: The hover message balloon arrow now can't overflow to the left.
 * Improved: Breadcrumb generation time.
-* Improved: Overal plugin speed, again.
+* Improved: Overal plugin speed, again :).
 * TODO Fixed: WooCommerce product overview layout was messed up on smaller (tablet to 15") screens by the addition of The SEO Bar.
 It now all fits. (table.wp-list-table .column-name,table.wp-list-table .column-is_in_stock{width:10%}).
 Further optimization is left in the hands of WooCommerce as they still need to optimize this themself.
 * TODO Fixed: Incorrect Dutch translation on Robots Meta Settings on the Inpost metabox.
 * TODO Fixed: Title bug with categories when both a custom title and category title are filled in. // UNCONFIRMED bug, weird.